cclauss/library-of-congress-classifier-hack/openlibrary_hack_scraps.md

 sudo kill -9 `pgrep -f openlibrary-server`;sudo /olsystem/bin/upstart-service openlibrary-dev-server :7071 &!
 ### Please only run this on ol-dev0
 It's a special way of restarting the dev server
-`sudo ./scripts/make-dev-merged.sh _dev-merged.txt; this will blow away any tracked but unstaged changes on ol-dev0` The process is to open _dev_merged.txt and to add the remote branch to the right section/location We'll then run the script command above which pull the latest master and replay all the patches on the various branches, giving you a super-branch of everything we want to test
+`sudo ./scripts/make-integration-branch.sh _dev-merged.txt dev-merged; this will blow away any tracked but unstaged changes on ol-dev0`
+The process is to open _dev_merged.txt and to add the remote branch to the right section/location We'll then run the script command above which pull the latest master and replay all the patches on the various branches, giving you a super-branch of everything we want to test
 ```